Jonah Heim Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 20th-ranked team ERA across all league pitching staffs (4.39).
+- The Tigers' 4.36 team ERA ranks 19th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.